-We were in the Apple Valley of Himachal for a few days now and were getting used to the fruit loaded trees all around.
-We were cozying up to the idea of being surrounding by mountain peaks.
+We were in the Apple Valley of Himachal for a few days now and we’re getting used to the fruit-loaded trees all around.
+We were cozying up to the idea of being surrounded by mountain peaks.
 In valleys, they appeared like something wrapped around you to protect you or rather insulate you from everything outside it.
 The impact it had on my heart and mind was that every time I looked at the mountains, I started going inwards.
 Mountains allowed me to be in touch with myself the way no other place can.
 Top it up with the fact that the Himalayas have always been associated with spirituality.
-Planned to head for Kinner Kailash next.
+Plan to head next to Kinner Kailash at Kalpa.

-It is a lifetime goal of many people is to spend some time there.
-When I looked at the Kinnauri people in their ubiquitous green caps, only thought that crossed my mind was – how blessed they are.
+It is a lifetime goal of many people to spend some time there.
+When I looked at the Kinnauri people in their ubiquitous green caps, the only thought that crossed my mind was – how blessed they are.
 No wonder the land is called Dev-Bhoomi and Kinnauris think they are more than mere human beings and they are closer to being divine beings.
-Their simple happy faces are a living proof of their claim.
-Time to head for Kinner Kailash at Kalpa
+Their simple happy faces are living proof of their claim.
+Time to head for Kinner Kailash.

 To reach Kalpa, we had to drive along the Sutlej River.
 I am not sure if I have ever seen a river more ferocious than Sutlej as it is in this valley.
 Of course, this also means that it has attracted major power plants to be built to take advantage of its natural force.
 The roaring sound of Sutlej silenced every other sound or noise – if there was any.
 To go to Kalpa, you have to pass by Rekong Peo.
 The district headquarters of Kinnaur and a lively little town.
 We were told this is the best place to buy dried fruits and Kinnauri shawls.